 As of January 1, 2020, the fee for new patients in individual sessions is $175.
 The fee for couple's sessions is $200.
-I only accept checks or cash for payment.
-I do not accept credit cards or debit cards or electronic forms of payment.
+I accept checks, cash, and certain forms of electronic payment.
+I do not accept credit cards or debit cards.

 If you cannot afford this amount, let me know before your first appointment so that we can negotiate a lower fee.